 Located in southwest Alberta, north of Waterton Lakes National Park, Castle Provincial Park and Castle Wildland Provincial Park protect more than 105,000 hectares of watersheds, mountains, meadows, forest, and foothills.
 Over 200 species call this area home, so there are ample opportunities to spot wildlife!
 With very little development in the area, you can truly get away from it all and enjoy spectacular stargazing at night too!

-As Alberta’s newest park, Castle Provincial Park has seen several new developments over the past year.
+As Alberta’s newest park, Castle Provincial Park has seen several new developments over 2017 & 2018.
 Campgrounds have been upgraded, five cabins have been built at Beaver Mines Lake, and the first of three backcountry huts is scheduled to open in late 2018.
 Highway 774 also got paved!

 You can now make online camping reservations at Beaver Mines Lake, Castle Falls, and Castle Bridge Campgrounds.